with-tyler/CodePlugBuilder-AT878/README.md

   - 'prefix-forced': Force prefix, use short talkgroup name if needed.
   - 'suffix-forced': Force suffix.
   - This helps with long names (limited to 16 chars).
+- `--talkgroup-sort` (default: input):
+  - 'input': Keep the order from the input files.
+  - 'id': Sort by TGID (RadioID) numerically.
+  - 'name': Sort by Talkgroup Name Alphabetically (case-insensitive).
 - `--generate-templates`: Create blank templates and exit (no other inputs needed).
 - `--dmr-id <your_ID>`: Your personal DMR ID (number).
 Adds a `radio_id_list.csv` file for private calls to your ID.